Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Mr. Koen Berden, Executive Director, International Affairs, EFPIA

-Opening remarks were made by Mr. Tatsuya Ito, Chairperson of the International Committee of the Pharmaceutical Association of Japan (PAK), and Mr. Koen Berden, Executive Director, International Affairs, EFPIA.
-While expressing concern over Russia's invasion of Ukraine, Mr. Ito mentioned that life in many countries is returning to normal after the "war against the new coronavirus," and quoted John Adams, the second president of the United States, who said, "The crisis is actually an opportunity.
-He also called for further cooperation between EFPIA and the Pharmaceutical Manufacturers Association of Japan (PMAJ), saying that the challenges facing the pharmaceutical industry can be turned into opportunities.
+Chairperson Tatsuya Ito, JPMA International Affairs Committee, and Mr. Koen Berden, Executive Director, International Affairs, EFPIA, gave opening remarks.
+Chairperson Ito expressed his concern over Russia's invasion of Ukraine, but also noted that life in many countries is returning to normal after the "war against the new coronavirus," and quoted John Adams, the second president of the United States, who said, "The crisis is actually an opportunity.
+He also called for further cooperation between EFPIA and JPMA, saying that the challenges facing the pharmaceutical industry can be turned into opportunities.

-Mr. Berden then touched on the impact of the invasion of Ukraine, and expressed his appreciation for the ongoing dialogue and cooperation between EFPIA and the Pharmaceutical Cooperative Association (PPCA) amidst the many other challenges facing the industry.
+Mr. Berden then thanked EFPIA and JPMA for their continued dialogue and cooperation amidst the many other challenges facing the industry, noting the significant impact of the invasion of Ukraine.
 He also noted that the discussion was very timely as the EU Pharmaceutical Strategy is being revised, and expressed his hope to hold the next meeting face-to-face.

 EU Pharmaceutical Strategy